Foreign relations of Slovakia

-Slovak Republic has been a member of European Union since 2004.
+The Slovak Republic has been a member of European Union since 2004.
 Slovakia has been an active participant in U.S.- and NATO-led military actions.
 There is a joint Czech-Slovak peacekeeping force in Kosovo.
 After the September 11, 2001 Terrorist Attack on the United States, the government opened its airspace to coalition planes.
 In June 2002, Slovakia announced that they would send an engineering brigade to Afghanistan.

 Slovak Republic is a member of the United Nations and participates in its specialized agencies.
 It is a member of the Organization for Security and Cooperation in Europe (OSCE), the World Trade Organization (WTO), and the OECD.
 It also is part of the Visegrád Group (Slovakia, Hungary, Czech Republic, and Poland), a forum for discussing areas of common concern.
 Slovak Republic and the Czech Republic entered into a Customs Union upon the division of Czechoslovakia in 1993, which facilitates a relatively free flow of goods and services.
-Slovak Republic maintains diplomatic relations with 134 countries, primarily through its Ministry of Foreign Affairs.
-There are 44 embassies and 35 honorary consulates in Bratislava.
+Slovak Republic maintains diplomatic relations with 189 countries.